osbrown1/Pierres-Bakery/README.md

 ## Description

-_This Application will ask the ask the user how many loaves and pastries they want and calculate that price based on the application's built-in criteria.
+_This Application will ask the user how many loaves and pastries they want and calculate that price based on the application's built-in criteria.
 Here's the menu for reference:_

 _for Bread: Buy 2, get 1 free.
 A single loaf costs $5._
 _for Pastry: Buy 3, get 1 free.
 A single pastry costs $2._